 As the CDs mature, consider rolling your savings into accounts with better rates.
 Use a CD ladder calculator to maximize your returns.

-Why is a 10-year CD a good idea?
+When a 10-year CD may be a good idea

 By going with a 10-year CD, you can be certain that the money you put into your account will be returned to you with the initial principal amount, plus interest.

-The Federal Reserve cut rates at its July meeting for the first time in a decade.
+The Federal Reserve cut rates three times in 2019.
 If rates continue to decline, investing in a 10-year CD could work in your favor.